tinazhouhui/tinazhouhui/README.md

 #### 👉 [🖥️ demo](https://www.startbite.me) [🗒️ code](https://github.com/snake-biteme)
 BiteMe is an online multiplayer snake game played on a shared screen.
 Enjoy some competitive fun with your friends by plaing this all time classic!
 Simply scan the QR code and control the snake on the screen using your phone.

 The interesting part about this app is that it has no BE in the traditional sense, but leverages AWS AppSync, a fully managed GraphQL server to handle all the connections.
 Under the hood, it uses websocket technology, which gives the app the real time feel.
-I had a blast developing a game and there were many algorithmical challenges along the way.
+I had a blast developing a game even with all the algorithmical challenges along the way.

 #### Tech stack:
 Gamescreen and Controller FE: <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/react/react-original.svg" width="24px" title="react"/> <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/typescript/typescript-original.svg"  width="24px" title="Typescript" /> &nbsp; &nbsp; &nbsp;